How to Remedy Thoracolumbar Fascia Back & Spine Pain

 Tissue manipulation, more commonly known as massage therapy, is often the go-to mode of treatment for thoracolumbar pain.
 Seeing a professional is usually preferred, but regular self-massage via tools like a foam roller or massage stick can also help.
 Tissue manipulation can increase the blood flow to the region, reduce tension and stress, and improve mobility.

-Wearing a thoracolumbar support can also help support the back, especially if your career involves a lot heavy lifting or twisting.
+Wearing a thoracolumbar support can also help support the back, especially if your career involves a lot of heavy lifting or twisting.
 This support applies compression to the lower spine region.
 It also has a pocket for easy application of ice or heat therapy.

 Other relaxation techniques, breathing exercises or meditation can also help to regulate the pH of the body and it can help the thoracolumbar fascia to relax.